javiercara/emssm/README.md

 # emssm
-Estimation of Multivariate State Space Models
+Estimation of Multivariate State Space Models using the EM algorithm

 ## Install
 	- install.packages("devtools")